LibreShark/sharkdumps/n64/manuals/n64_gameshark_pro_v3.10_manual.md

 Imagine that you want to play one of the games listed above that need a key code, like The Legend of Zelda: The Ocarina of Time.
 To activate the key code, simply:

 1. Find a Set-Up Cartridge.
 A Set-Up Cartridge is ANY Nintendo 64 game that you know DOES NOT require a key code to work with the GameShark Pro.
 All games that are not mentioned in the list above do not need a key code to work with the GameShark Pro.
-Let's use Mortal Kombat Trilogy as the Set-Up Cartridge for this example,
+Let's use Mortal Kombat Trilogy as the Set-Up Cartridge for this example.

 2. Insert the GameShark Pro into your Nintendo 64 system.
 Also, plug a controller into Controller Port #1.